wenqiang-gu/duneprototypes/duneprototypes/Protodune/hd/ChannelMap/README.txt

 map txt files.
 They are not compiled or installed with the release of this product, but can be run interactively once the source has been checked out.

+Here are the column names for the channel map text files:

+offlchan crate APAname wib link femb_on_link cebchan plane planechan femb asic asicchan wibframechan

+The APAname strings follow this convention:

+APA_P[nn][N,S][U,L]

+  Where "P" means ProtoDUNE
+  nn is the row number (01 or 02)
+  N: North, S: South
+  U: Upper, L: Lower

+In ProtoDUNE-HD, the North APAs are Lower (inverted), and the South APAs are Upper (upright).